Inspired philanthropy strengthens relationships and deepens impact

 Kathleen Boyle Dalen

-Kathleen is a psychologist with deep experience blending her training in family and organizational systems with philanthropic strategy and governance.
+Kathleen is a psychologist with deep experience blending her training in organizational and family systems with philanthropy governance.